DiegoSamayoaGomez/odin-recipes/README.md

 # odin-recipes

 My first ODIN project

-A simple web application using only HTML to create a list of common recipes
+A simple web application using only HTML + CSS to create a list of common recipes